At the Intersection of Undocumented and Black

 This historical trajectory differs from scholars who position the 13th amendment as the most integral legislation that moved the U.S. Black population from slavery to incarceration with little discussion about immigration-migration and criminalization.
 But in my intersection of “Black criminality” and racialized immigration laws, the 13th and 14th amendments — Reconstruction amendments— fall short in this origin story.

 The Fugitive Slave Act of 1850, enacted as a part of the Compromise of 1850 during the period of U.S. slavery, tells us more about the ideological underpinnings and brutal execution of border politics and the control of melanin-rich populations.
-This act mirrors the realities and circumstances of our current crisis: Black criminality, border control, self-exile of Black people to escape brutal systems, and the U.S. federal government’s role in providing financial and systemic support to state and local governments and laypeople to surveillance the physical movement of Black people and apprehend Black bodies to return across borders.
+This act mirrors the realities and circumstances of our current crisis: state established narratives of Black criminality, border control, self-exile of Black people to escape brutal systems, and the U.S. federal government’s role in providing financial and systemic support to state and local governments and laypeople to surveillance the physical movement of Black people and apprehend Black bodies to return across borders.

 The Act buttressed the system of searching for, detaining, retrieving and returning “runaway slaves” — self-emancipated Black people — from “free states” to “slave states.”
 “Runaways” were undocumented, as they did not have the coveted “freedom papers” or were not manumitted with legal channels.
 The Act also provided financial resources to state and local actors, the police, and made the public culpable for harboring fugitives of slavery or not physically helping in the pursuit of fugitives of slavery.